What I Chose to Carry

 I lived in a shared house with international housemates.
 One ran every morning.
 I joined him.
 The habit became discipline.

-I held two jobs simultaneously: call centre work on weekdays, hotel shifts on weekends.
-Then an opportunity appeared: a teaching position in Vietnam.
+I held two jobs simultaneously.
+Then an opportunity appeared: a teaching position in South East Asia.
 I quit both jobs, ended my lease, worked fifty-four consecutive days to save.
 The visa was denied.
 At nineteen, I was too young to qualify.

 I had committed fully to a path that turned out to be closed.